iHateThisName/AR-Mobile/README.md

 - The obelisk has **3 segments**
 - Each segment can be **rotated by dragging on the phone screen**
-- When all segments are in the correct position, the puzzle completes and triggers the ending sequence (rift expansion → void)
+- When all segments are in the correct position, the puzzle completes and triggers the ending sequence (rift expand)

 ## AR Technology Use (Assignment Requirements)
 This project is designed to meet the mandatory constraints: